 How frequently are the JOLTS state estimates released?

-- JOLTS state estimates are released monthly, approximately two weeks following the JOLTS national release.
+JOLTS state estimates are released monthly, approximately two weeks following the JOLTS national release.

 Are other separations available for these data series?

-Are JOLTS state sample sizes available currently?
+Are JOLTS state sample sizes available at this time?

 Are JOLTS state seasonally adjusted estimates available?